A Coast to Coast Walk

 By Peter Dunn

-This is the great paradox of the stonemason’s son and town hall ledger clerk who died last year, aged 84: his 12 handwritten pictorial guides, full of irascible humour that endeared him to generations of hikers, have sold one and a half million copies since he published the first one in 1955.
-Like Peter Mayle’s books on Provence, they have consigned an endearing and irresistible dream of simple country life to the supermarkets of mass tourism.
+This is the great paradox of the stonemason’s son and town hall ledger clerk who died last year, aged 84: his 12 handwritten Pictorial Guides, full of irascible humour that endeared him to generations of hikers, have sold one and a half million copies since he published the first one in 1955.
+Like Peter Mayle’s books on Provence, they consign an endearing and irresistible dream of simple country life to the supermarkets of mass tourism.

 As a younger man, it never occurred to him that he was lighting a slow fuse under a time bomb.
-He wrote the books for his own pleasure as memoranda to browse through when he retired to his house with its breathtaking panoramic views near Kendal.
+He wrote the books for his own pleasure, as memoranda, to browse through when he retired to his house, which had breathtaking panoramic views near Kendal.
 ‘I wrote . . . not for material gain,’ he said in his first one, a guide to the eastern fells, ‘not for the benefit of my contemporaries, though if it brings them also to the hills, I shall be well pleased.
 Certainly not for posterity, about which I can work up no enthusiasm at all.’

-The guides were written in his ledger clerk’s hand because he never trusted the printers, even at the little Westmorland Gazette publishing house, to get it right.
+The guides were written in his ledger clerk’s hand because he never trusted the printers to get it right, even at the little Westmorland Gazette publishing house.
 Written with infinite care – a single page could take a day to complete – they conveyed a sense of almost medieval simplicity, a purple homage to ‘the lonely ridge, the dancing beck, the silent forest’.

-The acquisition a year ago of Wainwright’s copyright by the London publisher Michael Joseph and its nationwide promotion of the guru’s works have increased the commercial and physical pressures as the guidebook trade competes for the attention of thousands of ramblers.
+A year ago, Wainwright’s copyright was acquired by London publisher Michael Joseph, and its nationwide promotion of the guru’s works increased commercial and physical pressures as the guidebook trade competed for the attention of thousands of ramblers.

-The attention of both publishers and conservationists is focusing on the guru’s most popular walk, the coast-to-coast, a 192-mile slog from St Bees in Cumbria across the lakes, dales and moors to Robin Hood’s Bay on the Yorkshire coast.
-Here, across Wainwright’s ‘eternal hills’, a publishing war is coming briskly to the boil (see below), and questions are being raised about the sanctity of the guru’s works of art.
+Publishers and conservationists are focusing their attention on the guru’s most popular walk, the coast-to-coast, a 190-mile slog from St Bees in Cumbria across the lakes, dales, and moors to Robin Hood’s Bay on the Yorkshire coast.
+Here, across Wainwright’s ‘eternal hills,’ a publishing war is coming briskly to the boil (see below), and questions are being raised about the sanctity of the guru’s works of art.

-A year after acquiring Wainwright’s 12 pictorial guides from the Westmorland Gazette and relaunching them, the London company has run into serious problems with north country conservationists and landowners.
+A year after acquiring and relaunching Wainwright’s 12 Pictorial Guides from the Westmorland Gazette, the London company has encountered severe problems with north country conservationists and landowners.

-The company has rejected pleas that Wainwright’s hallowed book is now so out of date that it should be scrapped as a guide.
+The company has rejected pleas that Wainwright’s hallowed book is now so outdated that it should be scrapped as a guide.
 The alternative, now under negotiation, is to fill it with scraps of addenda – typeset warnings about trouble spots and diverted paths.
-It is refusing to make any other significant changes on the grounds that Wainwright’s original is a work of art.
+It refuses to make any other significant changes on the grounds that Wainwright’s original is a work of art.
 Conservationists fear that many walkers, disciples of Wainwright, will insist on following in the guru’s sacred footsteps.

 Michael Joseph is also resisting pressure to use some of the profits from its Wainwright imprint to help pay for the restoration of damaged terrain and way-marking diversions across private land, which, unlike public rights of way, the county council highways departments do not have to maintain.

-More than any other long-distance walk in Britain, the Coast to Coast Walk has become a victim of its own success.
-Promotion of the route in a series of television programmes in 1985 starring Wainwright has made it the most popular obstacle course in Britain.
-Wainwright himself recognised its special qualities.
+More than any other long-distance walk in Britain, the coast-to-coast has become a victim of its own success.
+Promoting the route in a series of television programmes in 1985 starring Wainwright has made it Britain’s most popular obstacle course.
+Wainwright himself recognised its unique qualities.
 ‘The Pennine Way is masculine,’ he said.
 ‘If there happens to be something in your temperament that makes you like the ladies, the odds are that you will prefer the coast-to-coast.’

-In two years, it has become big business for publishers and village traders across the north of England’s most marketable route.
+In two years, it has become big business for publishers and village traders across the North of England’s most marketable route.
 Even the physical pain has been removed.
-A pack shuttle service operated from Kirkby Stephen offers to carry rucksacks between overnight stops at 3 pounds a time.
-According to one estimate, the coast-to-coast, a creation of Wainwright’s solitary imagination, is now tramped by 20,000 hikers a year.
+A pack shuttle service operated from Kirkby Stephen offers to carry rucksacks between overnight stops at pounds 3 a time.
+According to one estimate, the coast-to-coast, a creation of Wainwright’s solitary imagination, is now tramped by 20,000 hikers yearly.

-This kind of pressure, and its consequences, alerted Andrew Nicholson of the East Cumbria Countryside Project, which is backed by the Countryside Commission and specialises in shuttle diplomacy between landowners and the access lobby.
-It is Mr Nicholson, in a series of letters, who is asking Michael Joseph to alter critical sections of its coast-to-coast guide before a reprint is issued next year.
+This kind of pressure —and its consequences alerted Andrew Nicholson of the East Cumbria Countryside Project.
+The Countryside Commission backs the project and specialises in shuttle diplomacy between landowners and the access lobby.
+In a series of letters, Mr Nicholson asks Michael Joseph to alter key sections of its coast-to-coast guide before a reprint is issued next year.

 ‘I’ve written to my MP, Michael Jopling, about it and David MacLean, the environment minister,’ he says.
-‘When it comes to spring, you’ve got all those nesting birds, and for all, we use it for shooting.
-It’s crucial nesting birds get a bit of peace and quiet, and they’re not getting it.
-They’re all so colourfully dressed, these walkers.
-It frightens birds from miles away anyhow.
+‘When it comes to spring, you’ve got all those nesting birds, and for all we use it for shooting, it’s crucial nesting birds get a bit of peace and quiet, and they’re not getting it.
+They’re all so colourfully dressed, these walkers; it frightens birds from miles away anyhow.
 The way they go about it, they seem to head for the most difficult place to cross.
-And we’re getting tins and bottles up there, which we didn’t use to have.
+And we’re getting tins and bottles up there, which we didn’t used to have.
 These publishers print all these books.
-They’re the only ones that are making money out of it.’
+They’re the only ones that’s making money out of it.’

-Mr Nicholson says Michael Joseph’s reaction to his letters has been less than cooperative.
+Mr Nicholson says Michael Joseph’s reaction to his letters has been less cooperative.
 ‘They’ve said they’ll take on board variations to the route by inserting typeset amendments, and that’s good,’ he says.
-‘The bad news is they don’t want to make any changes to the book itself on the grounds that it’s a work of art.’
+‘The bad news is they don’t want to make any changes to the book itself on the grounds that it’s a work of art.
 This brought a pretty hefty response from a whole range of individuals, including ourselves, the Country Landowners Association and the National Farmers’ Union.
-Michael Joseph told me they’d had a lot of flak about it.
-What worries me a lot is the purists who think his book is the Bible.’
+Michael Joseph told me they’ve had a lot of flak about it.
+What worries me a lot is the purists who think his book is the Bible.

 ‘We’ve suggested that one way out would be to print the original Wainwrights as hardbacks with fancy bindings, ideal for collectors.
-There could be a cheaper walking manual incorporating the changes that people could use with confidence.
-Michael Joseph said that would be too expensive and won’t do it.’
+A cheaper walking manual incorporating the changes could be produced that people could use with confidence.
+Michael Joseph said that would be too expensive and won’t do it.

 ‘There’s a responsibility issue involved.
 Walkers are causing damage.
-In that light, it’s difficult to imagine any other consideration than that the author and publisher have a duty here.
+In that light, it’s difficult to imagine any consideration other than the fact that the author and publisher have a duty here.
 Repairs around Nine Standards will run into thousands rather than hundreds.’

-‘On the other hand, we do see we have an obligation towards private landowners and conservationists.
-If we can retain the original but put in addenda saying ‘we think this is a better route’, then we’ll put that in.
-We’re still making decisions about it.’
+‘On the other hand, we see that we are obligated to private landowners and conservationists.
+If we can retain the original but add an addenda saying, ‘We think this is a better route,’ then we’ll do that.
+We’re still making decisions about it.

-‘We simply can’t at the moment reckon to accept Mr Nicholson’s request to double publish.
-We’re in a recession—end of comment.
+‘We simply can’t at the moment consider accepting Mr Nicholson’s request to double-publish.
+We’re in a recession, end of comment.
 We’ve put an enormous amount of money into these books.
-I’m talking about the promotion we did in April to get them sold throughout the country.’
+I’m talking about our promotion in April to get them sold throughout the country.

-‘For the same reasons, we can’t consider contributions to maintenance or repair of the coast-to-coast path.
-In due course, maybe, one day when we’re actually showing a profit on these books, maybe, but not now.’
+‘For the same reasons, we can’t consider contributions to maintaining or repairing the coast-to-coast path.
+Maybe one day, when we’re actually showing a profit on these books, but not now.

 ‘If the time comes when we’ve more typesetting than handwriting in the Coast to Coast, we’ll have to think again about what we can do.’

 ‘From what you read about the man, he was basically a loner.
 Some of the places he discussed were very personal to him.
-I can’t believe he would have wished so many people to have shared it, to spoil the very thing that he thought so much of.’
+I can’t believe he would have wished so many people to share it, to spoil the very thing he thought so much of.

 ‘If Michael Joseph won’t help, then what happens next will depend very much on the attitude of landowners.
-It will depend on whether any landowner wishes to take Michael Joseph on, and, presumably, that would be a big landowner, someone as big as Michael Joseph.
-When they say work of art, they’re talking about a possible loss of profits, aren’t they?
+It will depend on whether any landowner wishes to take Michael Joseph on and, presumably, that would be a big landowner, someone as big as Michael Joseph.
+When they say work of art, they’re talking about possible loss of profits, aren’t they?
 They should be as big as Wainwright about it.
-The book’s just one man’s wanderings.
-It’s not an oil painting, for God’s sake.’
+The book’s just one man’s wanderings, really.
+It’s not an oil painting, for God’s sake.

 <<>>

-The launch books retailed at a reasonable £8.99.
-A few months later, the guidebook printing was transferred to Clays Ltd in Suffolk.
-It was very disappointing for Titus Wilson and a massive blow for Kendal.
-Under no circumstances were any of the original printing materials leaving Kendal.
-Titus Wilson retained the original negatives for the Wainwright books, and Michael Joseph were issued a duplicate set.
+The initial launch books were reasonably priced at £8.99.
+However, a few months later, the printing of the guidebooks shifted to Clays Ltd in Suffolk.
+This development proved disheartening for Titus Wilson and dealt a significant blow to Kendal.
+A firm decision was made to ensure that no original printing materials left Kendal.
+Titus Wilson maintained possession of the original negatives for the Wainwright books, with Michael Joseph being provided with a duplicate set.

-The new publisher was pressured to revise the guides, especially A Coast to Coast Walk, but they refused, disappointing Chris Jesty.
-However, some route changes were unavoidable.
-Chris was authorised to proceed with these minor alterations, and in 1994 a new Revised Edition was published.
-There were some minor changes in 1995 and 1998.
-Michael Joseph produced five revised impressions, retailing between £9.99 and £12.99.
+The new publisher faced pressure to revise the guides, particularly A Coast to Coast Walk, but steadfastly refused, leaving Chris Jesty disheartened.
+Nonetheless, specific route changes became unavoidable.
+Chris was granted authorisation to implement these minor alterations, leading to the publication of a new Revised Edition in 1994.
+Subsequent minor adjustments were made in 1995 and 1998.
+Michael Joseph produced five revised impressions of the guidebook, available at retail prices ranging between £9.99 and £12.99.

 From left to right:

-Chris was never happy with the minor revisions; he hoped to revise the entire book.
-The additional work was also typeset and didn’t blend with Wainwright’s organic handwriting.
+Chris remained dissatisfied with the minor revisions and desired to overhaul the entire book.
+The additional work, being typeset, failed to integrate with Wainwright’s authentic, organic handwriting.

-Sales rapidly declined in 2001, and the suspected cause was the foot and mouth outbreak.
-Michael Joseph ceased publication of the guidebooks in January 2003.
-It was the first time Wainwright’s work had been out of print since 1955.
-Within a month, Frances Lincoln won the bid to republish them again.
-After ten years away, Wainwright’s works of art would return to their rightful home in Kendal.
+Sales experienced a rapid decline in 2001, with the foot and mouth outbreak being the suspected cause.
+In response to the challenging market conditions, Michael Joseph halted the publication of the guidebooks in January 2003.
+This marked the first time Wainwright’s work had been out of print since 1955.
+Within a month, Frances Lincoln successfully bid to republish them.
+After a decade-long absence, Wainwright’s works of art would again find their rightful home in Kendal.

-The original negatives could not be found when Titus Wilson came to reprint A Coast to Coast Walk – Revised Edition.
-An existing book was stripped and scanned in high resolution; then, positives were produced from the scans.
+Unfortunately, the original negatives were missing when Titus Wilson sought to reprint the A Coast to Coast Walk – Revised Edition.
+In lieu of this, an existing book was meticulously disassembled and scanned at a high resolution.
+Positives were then generated from these scans to facilitate the reprinting process.

-David Rigg, the owner of Titus Wilson, made me the custodian of all the existing Wainwright printing materials in 2019.
-It took weeks for my wife and me to find everything.
-We also found the missing original A Coast to Coast Walk printing negatives.
-They’d been missing since they were last used in 1992 and were found in a location you wouldn’t even think of looking.
+In 2019, David Rigg, the owner of Titus Wilson, kindly appointed me as the custodian of all existing Wainwright printing materials.
+The process of locating everything, undertaken with my wife, spanned several weeks.
+Remarkably, we stumbled upon the missing original printing negatives for A Coast to Coast Walk during the search.
+These negatives, absent since their last use in 1992, were found in a location one wouldn’t even consider looking.

-The 50th Anniversary Editions printed in Kendal used a special ‘cream wove’ paper that matched the original First Edition guides.
-The paper was produced locally by James Cropper in Burneside.
-The remaining sheets were used for the second impression of A Coast to Coast Walk – Revised Edition.
+The 50th Anniversary Editions, printed in Kendal, featured a special ‘cream wove’ paper meticulously chosen to replicate the texture of the original First Edition guides.
+This distinct paper was locally sourced from James Cropper in Burneside.
+The surplus sheets were then repurposed for the second impression of A Coast to Coast Walk – Revised Edition.

 From left to right:

-Unlike Michael Joseph, Frances Lincoln fully supported complete revisions, and in 2005, Chris Jesty finally got his wish to revise all twelve guidebooks, which consumed a decade of his life.
-A Coast to Coast Walk – Second Edition replaced the old Revised Edition and was published in 2010.
+In contrast to Michael Joseph, Frances Lincoln embraced comprehensive revisions.
+In 2005, Chris Jesty finally realised his long-held desire to revise all twelve guidebooks, dedicating a decade of his life to the endeavour.
+A Coast to Coast Walk – Second Edition, replacing the old Revised Edition, was published in 2010.
 Six impressions were printed and retailed between £13.99 and £14.99.
-Wainwright’s original narrative was now officially out of print.
+With this update, Wainwright’s original narrative was officially out of print.

 From left to right:

-A Coast to Coast Walk ‘enlarged type’ (low gsm paper), Frances Lincoln 2009
+A Coast to Coast Walk (RE) low gsm paper, F. Lincoln 2009

-A Coast to Coast Walk ‘enlarged type’ (high gsm paper), Frances Lincoln 2009
+A Coast to Coast Walk (RE) high gsm paper, F. Lincoln 2009

-In 2017, the guide was renamed Wainwright’s Coast to Coast Walk – Walkers Edition, changed to a flexibound format, and featured minor route changes.
-Three flexibound impressions were printed until they were replaced by paperbacks in 2022.
+In 2017, the guide was renamed Wainwright’s Coast to Coast Walk – Walkers Edition.
+The format was changed to flexibound, incorporating minor route adjustments.
+Three flexibound impressions were produced until they were eventually succeeded by paperbacks in 2022.

 From left to right:

-Wainwright’s Coast to Coast Walk – Walkers Edition flexibound, Frances Lincoln 2017
+Wainwright’s Coast to Coast Walk (WE) flexibound, F. Lincoln 2017

-Wainwright’s Coast to Coast Walk – Walkers Edition flexibound, Frances Lincoln 2017
+Wainwright’s Coast to Coast Walk (WE) flexibound, F. Lincoln 2017

-Wainwright’s Coast to Coast Walk – Walkers Edition flexibound, Frances Lincoln 2017
+Wainwright’s Coast to Coast Walk (WE) flexibound, F. Lincoln 2017

-Wainwright’s Coast to Coast Walk – Walkers Edition paperback, Frances Lincoln 2022
+Wainwright’s Coast to Coast Walk (WE) paperback, F. Lincoln 2022

-Wainwright’s original A Coast to Coast Walk was reprinted in 2017 and renamed the Readers Edition.
-It came with a warning that this route is outdated, and readers attempting the trail should refer to the new Walkers Edition.
-The Readers Editions were reproduced using scans from Wainwright’s original manuscript held at the Cumbria Archive Centre in Kendal.
+Wainwright’s original A Coast to Coast Walk was reprinted (hardback) in 2017 and rebranded as the Readers Edition.
+The guide came with a cautionary note advising that the route information might be outdated and that readers undertaking the trail should consult the new Walkers Edition.

 From left to right: